MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-online-course.md

 ### Getting started

 We recommend you watch the online course first.
 You can refer back to the presentation theory by opening the **&lt;CourseFolder&gt;\PowerBIPRIAD\Presentation\PowerBIPRIAD_Presentation.pdf** file.
-It includes many resource links to help you find related content.
+The presentation includes eight lab slides, which indicate when it's time to put the theory to practice.
+It also includes many resource links to help you find related content.

 When you're ready to commence the first lab, open the **&lt;CourseFolder&gt;\PowerBIPRIAD\Lab01A\PowerBIPRIAD_Lab01A.pdf** file.
 This document guides you to sign in to the Power BI service, upload a dataset, and then install [Power BI Report Builder](report-builder-power-bi.md).